VincenzoGigliotti/SuperMario/README.md

-simple super mario made in java swing, resources are not included for copyright reasons
+Simple super mario made in java swing, resources are not included for copyright reasons